What is a Probability Density Function (PDF)?

 Don’t worry!
 I’ll break all that down to simpler terms!

-Unlike distributions for discrete variables where specific values can have non-zero probabilities, the likelihood for a single value is always zero in a continuous probability distribution function.
-Instead, the probability density function provides the chances of a value falling within a specified range for continuous variables.
+Unlike distributions for discrete random variables where specific values can have non-zero probabilities, the likelihood for a single value is always zero for a continuous variable.
+Consequently, the probability density function provides the chances of a value falling within a specified range for continuous variables.
 For a PDF in statistics, probability density refers to the likelihood of a value occurring within an interval length of one unit.

-In short, probability density functions can find non-zero likelihoods for continuous variable X falling within the interval [a, b].
+In short, probability density functions can find non-zero likelihoods for a continuous random variable X falling within the interval [a, b].
 Or, in statistical notation: P (A < X < B).

 Obtaining a Probability from a PDF